|AnneRose Blayk - gravatar||BRAIN DAMAGE #0 - CODE||TESTIFY|

 dumb virtue - SOURCE CODE - PDF 117MB (scanned)

-Subsequently, I was hired by Dick Cogger, Assistant to Vice-Provost Ken King for Network Planning and Development to work on developing a Macintosh terminal emulator specific to Cornell's internal requirements, including an incredibly fast emulation of the IBM 3278-2; I wound up working at Cornell for 8 1/2 years on the applications that were to become COMET - the "Cornell Macintosh Emulator of Terminals" - along with other network programming projects and providing backline support for Cornell's TCP/IP networking endeavors as they regarded the Macintosh, MacTCP, EZ-Remote - Cornell's Internet Dialup service, inaugurated in 1992 - "and so on and so forth," because the work of a network systems programmer is never done!.
+Subsequently, I was hired by Dick Cogger, Assistant for Network Planning and Development to Vice-Provost for Computer Services Ken King, to work on developing a Macintosh terminal emulator specific to Cornell's internal requirements, including an incredibly fast emulation of the IBM 3278-2; I wound up working at Cornell for 8 1/2 years on the applications that were to become COMET - the "Cornell Macintosh Emulator of Terminals" - along with other network programming projects and providing backline support for Cornell's TCP/IP networking endeavors as they regarded the Macintosh, MacTCP, EZ-Remote - Cornell's Internet Dialup service, inaugurated in 1992 - "and so on and so forth," because the work of a network systems programmer is never done!.

 My business card ca. 1992

 and name tag(s) from CIT Expo Fall '93